Kyrgyzstan at the 2026 Winter Olympics

-Kyrgyzstan will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
-This will be their ninth appearance at the Winter Olympics, after its debut in 1994.
+Kyrgyzstan competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+This was their ninth appearance at the Winter Olympics, after its debut in 1994.

+Cross-country skier Artur Saparbekov was the country's flagbearer during the opening ceremony.
+Meanwhile, a volunteer was the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.